-Donald Reid began his legal career as a rotating law clerk for nine bankruptcy judges in the U.S. Bankruptcy Court, Los Angeles Division.
-For three years, he worked closely with the judges and learned many valuable lessons.
-Since entering private practice, Don has represented debtors, creditors, and bankruptcy trustees in chapter 7 and chapter 11 bankruptcy cases, as well as parties in complex bankruptcy litigation and appeals.
+Don Reid began his legal career as a rotating law clerk for nine bankruptcy judges in the Los Angeles Division.
+During those three years, he worked closely with the judges and learned many invaluable lessons.
+Since entering private practice in 2014, Don has represented debtors, creditors, and bankruptcy trustees in bankruptcy cases, as well as parties in complex bankruptcy litigation and appeals.

 Don earned his law degree from the University of Oregon School of Law in 2011.
 There he served as Managing Editor for the Oregon Law Review.
 He earned his undergraduate degree (B.S.) in Environmental Science from California Lutheran University in 2006.